Skip links and keyboard navigation

 Facilitated discussion (conduct matters)

-Facilitate a discussion between the individuals in conflict.
+Facilitate a discussion between the individuals who are in conflict with each other.
 Help them understand each other’s view and reach an agreement on moving forward.
 Prepare for the discussion by understanding the:

 Provide ongoing coaching and support to help the employees self-manage their conflict.